gristlabs/grist-help/help/widget-calendar.md

 ## Linking event details

-Once you have your Calendar widget added, it might be useful to see more event details in a Table or Card widget.
+Once you have your calendar widget added, it might be useful to see more event details in a table or card widget.

 This example will walk through a card widget.